-If you’re looking to improve user engagement with your website and create a more powerful reflection of your brand, product, or service, it may be time to consider a website redesign project plan.
+A website redesign project plan is a great way to improve user engagement with your website and create a more powerful reflection of your brand, product, or service.

 There’s a bit of a stigma around the decision to redesign a company website.
 A few strategists have pointed out that every time an organization hires a new marketer, a new website is sure to follow, whether that investment is warranted or not.
 True—it is important to identify clear objectives behind the decision to give your website a makeover (and one person’s personal preference shouldn’t be a primary reason).
 That being said, the value and expectations of a company’s web presence has evolved substantially, and it’s wise to ensure yours measures up to modern standards.